 Wisdom teeth extractions are a common oral surgery procedure, especially for patients experiencing pain, crowding, or impaction.
 These third molars often emerge at awkward angles, affecting adjacent teeth and causing discomfort.
 A tooth extraction may be necessary to prevent complications such as infection, cysts, or damage to neighboring teeth.

 For more complex surgeries, including cases involving impacted wisdom teeth, maxillofacial surgery may be required.
-Our experienced team ensures safe and efficient removal using the latest surgical techniques and sedation options for patient comfort.
+Our oral surgeon in Charleston, WV, ensures safe and efficient removal using the latest surgical techniques and sedation options for patient comfort.

 Additionally, maxillofacial surgery addresses congenital conditions such as cleft lip, which requires precise surgical intervention to restore both function and appearance.
 We provide customized treatment plans to meet the unique needs of each patient, ensuring optimal outcomes and a smooth recovery process.